34 Palestinians killed in new shootings near food distribution centers, medics say

-DEIR AL-B, Gaza Strip — (AP) — At least 34 Palestinians were killed Monday in new shootings in areas of Israeli- and U.S.-supported food distribution centers in the south of the Gaza Strip, the local Health Ministry said.
+DEIR AL-B, Gaza Strip — (AP) — At least 34 Palestinians were killed Monday in new shootings on the roads leading to Israeli- and U.S.-supported food distribution centers in the Gaza Strip, the local Health Ministry said.

-The toll was the deadliest yet in the near-daily shootings that have taken place as thousands of Palestinians move through Israeli military-controlled areas to reach the food centers run by the private contractor Gaza Humanitarian Foundation.
-Two witnesses said Israeli troops opened fire early Monday in an attempt to control the crowds.
+The toll was the deadliest yet in the near-daily shootings that have taken place as thousands of Palestinians move through Israeli military-controlled areas to reach the food centers.
+As on previous days, witnesses said Israeli troops opened fire in an attempt to control crowds.
+The ministry says several hundred people have been killed and hundreds more wounded in such shootings since the centers, run by the private contractor Gaza Humanitarian Foundation, opened three weeks ago.

 There was no immediate comment by the Israeli military.
 It has said in previous instances that troops fired warning shots at what it calls suspects approaching their positions.